About campaigns

 “Cooling down” customers are sent to the same channels as “active” customers, but journeys and messaging creatives will be tailored to the “cooling down” lifecycle status.

 Click the Destinations column, and then select a destination from the list.
-Do this for each destination to which you want to send this recipient group.
+Do this for each destination to which you want to send this treatment group.

 Destinations for customers with a cooling down lifecycle status.